sstaub/lighthack/README.md

 # What’s next
 There are some things to do because of heap fragmentation using many parameters on microcontrollers with less RAM.
 This is caused of dynamic memory allocation with malloc/new and free/delete in the Arduino String library and the OSC library from CNMAT.
 - eleminating Arduino String library calls using the classic C string.h
-- replace the OSC library with a simplifed one<br>
+- replace the OSC library with a simplified one<br>

 And for future a dedicated library for EOS.